Terms of Reference

 The John Lewis Paton Distinguished University Professorship

-The John Lewis Paton Distinguished University Professorship, named for the first president of Memorial University College, recognizes faculty who embody the university's mission by demonstrating exceptional teaching, undertaking world-class research and sharing their knowledge and expertise widely.
-The award is comprised of the lifetime designation "Distinguished University Professor" and a one-time unrestricted grant ($20,000) to support future research, teaching and/or public engagement activities at Memorial University.
+The John Lewis Paton Distinguished University Professorship, named for the first president of Memorial University College, recognizes faculty who embody the university's mission by demonstrating “innovation and excellence in teaching and learning, research, scholarship, creative activity, academic service, and public engagement”.
+The award is comprised of the lifetime designation "Distinguished University Professor" and a one-time unrestricted grant ($20,000) to support future teaching and learning, research, public engagement, and/or service activities at Memorial University.

 Terms of Reference and Conditions